 To explore these community topic patterns a little further, we can search the article community topics for specific terms and highlight the communities that match.

 politic || elect || govern || diplomat || presid || feder || parliament || mayor || gubernatori || senat

-In this and subsequent visualizations, the pink highlights show article communities that matched the chosen topic terms.Many of the small politics-themed communities are about various past local elections around the world.
-Those of them located to the bottom left of the largest politics node are mainly about North American past local elections.
+The pink circle highlights show article communities that match the chosen topic terms.Many of the small politics-themed communities are about local elections around the world.
+Those of them located to the bottom left of the largest politics node are mainly about North American local elections.

-WARNING: These highlights are meant to show how various topics spread and overlap across large and interconnected communities versus those that are relatively small and isolated.
-These highlights simply illustrate in broad strokes the complexity of topics we read about on Wikipedia.
+These highlights illustrate in broad strokes the complexity of topics we read about on Wikipedia.
 They are not meant to precisely show a topic term distribution.
 Doing so would call for a more in-depth NLP analysis and a more precise topic term matching.
-If a community is not highlighted for a particular topic term, it could still contain matching articles for that term, but they were not frequent enough to be part of the top 10 terms for that community.

 The visualization above shows not the quantity of politics-themed articles read on Wikipedia, but rather the spread of the topic of politics across both a very large and highly interconnected article community and a multitude of very small and isolated communities.

-For a closer look at the highlighted article communities, here is the interactive communities graph visualization with highlighting search.
+For a closer look, here is the interactive communities graph visualization with a highlighting search.
 To highlight the communities with political topics, copy the topic terms selection listed under the politics graph visualization above, and paste it into the highlighter prompt.

 You can also try highlighting your own topic terms in the graph.
 Just make sure to read the highlighter search prompt instructions.

 Let’s try highlighting a few more popular topic terms.